evanraalte/nstimes/README.md

 IC  p.
 6 in 36 min (12:58)
 IC  p.
 6 in 48 min (13:10)
 ```
-If you use the `--printer table` option it prints like:
+If you use the `--printer-choice table` option it prints like:
 ```bash
   Journeys from Amersfoort Centraal -> Utrecht
           Centraal at 15-10-2023 12:23